WiX-Toolset-Pills-15mg/Major-Upgrade/doc/article/README.md

 ### Step 4: The `<MajorUpgrade>` tag

 Just by adding the  `<MajorUpgrade>` tag, the installer gains the upgrade support.
-When installing a new version of the product, the installer will detect that an older version is already installed in the system (based on the `UpgradeCode`) and will uninstall it before installing the new version.
+When installing a new version of the application, the installer will detect that an older version is already installed in the system (based on the `UpgradeCode`) and will uninstall it before installing the new version.

 ```xml
 <MajorUpgrade />
 ```

-**Note**: Without this tag, if we attempt an upgrade, the new version will be installed allongside the old version.
+> **Note**: Without this tag, if we attempt an upgrade, the new version will be installed alongside the old version.

 ### Step 5: The `DowngradeErrorMessage`

 By adding the `DowngradeErrorMessage` attribute, we prevent installing an older version if a newer version is already installer in the system.

-Remove this attribute if downgrade is allowed.
+Remove this attribute if you want to allow downgrades.

 ```xml
 <MajorUpgrade DowngradeErrorMessage="A newer version of [ProductName] is already installed." />